 When you think “Thai island paradise”, your mind almost immediately springs to the south – to Koh Phangan, Koh Samui and Koh Lanta.
 But to the north, just a few hours’ drive south of Bangkok, is a local favourite – the quiet isle of Koh Samet.
 Hop aboard a boat from the mainland and you’ll find yourself surrounded by white sands and tranquil azure waters in just 45 minutes.
 At the southern tip of this peaceful little world, you’ll find the pretty Paradee all-villa resort.
 Spanning the small width of the island, there are two beaches here that are guaranteed to impress, offering the rare opportunity to enjoy both sunrise and sunset to a sparkling sea view.

 Secret Beach, Matinloc Island, El Nido, Philippines

-While Maya Bay was the setting for “The Beach”, Secret Beach was the inspiration.
-This pristine beach in the El Nido region of Palawan in the Philippines is definitely one for the daring.
-To get here, you have to take a boat out and swim through a cave, but once inside, the shallow waters of the lagoon barely reach your knees and grey cliffs tower around a thin strip of untouched yellow sand.
-A Maldivian-inspired resort, the luxurious Huma Island Resort & Spa offers easy access to the unrivalled beauty of Palawan, and with over 7000 islands in the Philippines, you're bound to stumble upon a deserted island paradise or two.
+While Thailand’s famous Maya Bay was the setting for Alex Garland’s novel “The Beach”, the Philippines’ Secret Beach was the inspiration.
+This pristine beach in the El Nido region of Palawan is definitely one for the daring.
+To get here, you have to take a boat out and swim through a cave, but once inside, the shallow waters of the lagoon barely reach your knees and grey cliffs tower around a thin strip of untouched golden sand.
+Our nearest resort to this hidden piece of paradise is El Nido Resorts Pangulasian Island, a ultra-luxe hideaway set between its own white sand beach and the dense tropical rainforest.

 Ban Chan Beach, Halong Bay, Vietnam